Our Main Ministry Activities:

 * Further development of the website and add new resources to it

 As a student of Early Christianity, I always wanted to go to Israel to research the remaining artifacts of first century Christians, both before AD 70 and right afterwards.
-Several months ago, one of our dear preterist friends asked if I had ever been to Israel.
+One of our dear preterist friends asked if I had ever been to Israel.
 When I said that I had not, he offered to pay for our travel expenses.
 That was an offer I could not refuse, and we could never have taken such a trip without God’s gracious provision through ministry partners like this.
-However, only the airfare, lodging, car rental, guide fees, and food expenses were covered.
-Other tour fees, site entrance fees, research books and maps, artifacts, etc., were covered by us.
-Those expenses were significant, so we trust God to provide those things through your support.

-When I shared this travel opportunity with my Masters Thesis supervisor and the Dean of the Graduate School, they both strongly encouraged me to go, and gave me a year extension of time to work on the thesis after I return.
+When I shared this travel opportunity with my Masters Thesis supervisor and the Dean of the Graduate School, they both strongly encouraged me to go, and gave me an extension of time to work on the thesis after I return.
 That sealed the deal!

-So Beth and I just returned from our trip to the Mideast (Sept 18–Oct 6, 2016).
+So Beth and I traveled to the Near East (Sept 18–Oct 6, 2016).
 Thanks so much for your prayers and support.
 We had a safe, healthy, and productive trip.
 We visited a lot of the sites related to the Jewish war, as well as any sites where evidence of first century Christians has been found.
 We took lots of pictures and video footage to share with you.
 The results of this research will be presented in a new series of podcasts entitled, “First Generation AFTER the End”.
-Those of you who support this ministry will be the first ones to get the details about our trip, as well as first access to all the video and audio resources that are produced from it in the coming months.
+We have put together a Travel Log for the trip, and are working some slideshow and video documentaries of the various places we visited.

 Exhibit Booth at ETS:

-In November 2016, a group of us preterists descend upon San Antonio to work in our exhibit booth at the Evangelical Theological Society (ETS) conference.
-This is our 18th consecutive year to do this.
-Our exhibit booth is in a prime location with high traffic, and on the same isle with Eerdmans, Baker, Kregel, and Answers In Genesis.
-Two new helpers join us this year, David and Jacki Miller (British Columbia).
-This means we will have four people from Canada, including John and Barb Johnston (Ottawa).
-Returning veterans Edmund Lee (New Orleans), Mathew Dryden (San Francisco), Parker Voll (Rochester NY) and David Webster (Maine) will complete our crew.
-This is a huge opportunity to share the preterist message with thousands of conservative evangelical theologians, seminary students, and ministry leaders (over 2500 in attendance).
+In November of every year, a group of us preterists set up an exhibit booth at the Evangelical Theological Society (ETS) conference.
+Nov 2016 was our 18th consecutive year to do this.
+I want to thank those dear brothers and sisters who go with me to ETS at their own expense: Edmund Lee (New Orleans), Mathew Dryden (San Francisco), Parker Voll (Rochester NY), David and Jacki Miller (British Columbia), and John and Barb Johnston (Ottawa).
+This is a huge opportunity to share the preterist message with thousands of conservative evangelical theologians, seminary students, and ministry leaders.
 But it comes at a high price.
 Our expenses for this event take a huge bite out of our budget, and we are extremely grateful to all of you who financially support it and pray for our efforts there.

 Every year at ETS there are around 2500 in attendance.
 We try to locate our exhibit booth in a high traffic area, on the same isle close to some of the major evangelical Christian publishers (like Eerdmans, Baker Books, IVP, Kregel, Crossway, and Zondervan).
 Literally thousands of attendees walk right by our booth and see our sign (see below).
 What an opportunity!